 The show he dubs “Bands In The Barn, Summer Sessions,” is planned once a month and is a wonderful way to get out among our tight rather large group of diverse friends.
 My decision to cover June’s show featuring Australian, singer-songwriter Katrina Burgoyne was a spontaneous last-minute thought.
 I seem to be getting outside of my comfort zone much more these days and I am enjoying the process.

 After attending the first small practice event in May I thought maybe I could start sharing parts of the show and do a Podcast interview with the featured artist each month.
 I purchased a used Zoom H5 from eBay, watched a few YouTube videos, and put together my own small portable podcast kit using old mics from my own music history 20 years ago.
-I purchased Final Cut Pro and am painstakingly learning how to edit video as I go.
-As I grow my knowledge with audio and video production please realize the quality may be a bit rough in the beginning. 😁
+I purchased Final Cut Pro and am painstakingly learning how to edit videos as I go.
+As I grow my knowledge of audio and video production please realize the quality may be a bit rough in the beginning. 😁

 The Artist Interview

 On Sunday, June 27th it was HOT, it was 90+ degrees at 1 PM when I got to the barn to set up.
 The show ran from 3 PM to 4:30 and I did The Creative Push Podcast around 5 PM feeling stinky and in need of a shower, like everyone else.
 Katrina and I did a short Q&A in one of the bedrooms after her live performance.
 In it, she details her creative journey to Nashville in 2017 to pursue her dream of becoming a country music artist in America.
 She shares her story of coming from a musical family, singing in the school choir growing up, and her feelings about music over academics.
-As a kid, she started playing piano but became obsessed with music when she picked up the guitar and writing her own songs.
+As a kid, she started playing piano but became obsessed with music when she picked up the guitar and wrote her own songs.
 She candidly shares about her brief tv role on the Australian version of The Bachelor, the hurdles of struggling with depression, moving to Nashville, and finding love.

 Katrina ended her live performance with the Maranda Lambert song “The House That Built Me,” one of my all-time favorite songs.
-It is a song that seems as if it was written for me and was a perfect way to end the YouTube Video.
-With COVID-19 seemingly fading with each day, the past year and a half has offered a lot of time for self-discovery.
+It is a song that seems as if it was written for me and was a perfect way to end the show.
+With COVID-19 seemingly fading with each day, the past year and a half have offered a lot of time for self-discovery.
 One thing I know for sure is I understand the value of true friendship, personal interaction, and of love for what I have in this life.
 These days I am spending much more time creating memories with my family and friends.
 I am putting myself outside of my comfort zone more often and learning how to live a better life.
 I am tired of living my life on the sidelines watching it pass me by, something that took a pandemic for me to realize.
 Life is meant to be lived and I don’t want to take anything for granted any longer.